Sailor of the Quarter: Boatswain’s Mate 1st Class Joseph Tadeo

 |1

-This work, Sailor of the Quarter: Boatswain’s Mate 1st Class Joseph Tadeo [Image 3 of 3], by PO2 Brigitte Johnston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailor of the Quarter: Boatswain’s Mate 1st Class Joseph Tadeo, by PO2 Brigitte Johnston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT